 My goal is to incorporate fasting periods into my regular diet routine.
 I’d like to do one or two 24-hour fasts each month, and do a 48-hour fast three or four times per year.
 I’m confident I could do a 24-hour fast at any point in time, while I will need to do a bit more preparation and planning for the 48-hour version.
 One adjustment that I would like to make for the 48-hour fasts is to stick strictly to water, eliminating both green tea and coffee during the period.
 It’ll be a challenge getting to that point, but one that I am up for.

 Overall, I’ve come to believe that fasting is an important piece to our overall health.
 The concept of fasting is a part of so many cultures and religions that it is hard to discount its significance, even without the recent scientific evidence backing it up.
-I’d also see it as important factor in changing the relationship I have with food.
-I want food to be something that I eat out of nourishment, not out of habit or routine.
+I also see it as an important factor in changing the relationship I have with food.
+I want food to be something that I eat for nourishment, not out of habit or routine.
 Doing so will allow me to gain even more control over and better understand my body’s signals and what they are telling me.
 And that can only be a good thing when it comes to my overall health.